ayushmak7/ActiveDirectoryHomeLab/README.md

   1. Adapter 1 (NAT) → Provides internet access to the Domain Controller.
   2. Adapter 2 (Internal Network - intnet) → Allows communication between VMs.

+<h2>🎯 Objective</h2>

+1. Set up and configure **Active Directory Domain Services (AD DS)** on **Windows Server 2019**.
+2. Promote the server to a **Domain Controller (DC)** and create a domain (mydomain.com).
+3. Configure **DHCP** on the Domain Controller to assign IP addresses dynamically.
+4. Set up **RAS/NAT** on the DC to allow internal network VMs to access the internet.
+5. Join a **Windows 10 client** machine to the domain **(mydomain.com)**.
+6. Create Active Directory users using a **PowerShell script**, automating bulk (+1K) user creation.
+7. **Verify** that users can log in to the domain from the Windows 10 client.

-<h2>Project walk-through:</h2>
+<h2>🛠️Project walk-through:</h2>

 **Step 1: Installing & Configuring Windows Server 2019 (DC) on Oracle VirtualBox**
 1. Install Windows Server 2019 on the first VM.
-2. VirtualBox network settings: Configure Windows Server 2019 VM:
+2. Configure two network adapters on Windows Server 2019 VM:
    - Open VirtualBox → Select Windows Server 2019 VM → Settings → Network.
-   - Adapter 1 (Attached to : NAT - Internet Access)
+   - Adapter 1: NAT (for internet access)
-   - Adapter 2 (Attached to : Internal Network - intnet)
+   - Adapter 2: Internal Network (for domain communication)
+      - Assign a static IP to the internal network adapter. e.g.,172.16.0.1)

-4. Rename the device (e.g., DC-winserver19) and restart.
+3. Rename the device (e.g., DC-winserver19) and restart.
-5. Install **Active Directory Domain Services (AD DS)** on Windows Server 2019 (DC):
+4. Install **Active Directory Domain Services (AD DS)** on Windows Server 2019 (DC):
    - Open Server Manager → Add Roles and Features
    - Select Active Directory Domain Services (AD DS) and DNS Server
    - Complete the installation and restart the VM.
-6. Promote the Server to a Domain Controller:
+5. Promote the Server to a Domain Controller:
    - Open Server Manager → Click Promote this server to a domain controller
    - Select "Add a new forest" and enter a domain name (e.g., mydomain.com as FQDN).
    - Configure DNS and complete the promotion.
-7. Once the Domain Controller is set up, create a domain admin account:
+6. Once the Domain Controller is set up, create a domain admin account:
      - Right-click create an Organizational Unit (OU) and name it ADMINS.
      - Right-click ADMINS -> New -> User and name.
  - ✅ Active Directory (AD DS) on Windows Server 2019

-8. Set Up **Routing and Remote Access (RAS) for NAT** on Windows Server 2019 (DC)-> This step allows the Windows 10 client to access the internet via the domain controller.
+7. Set Up **Routing and Remote Access (RAS) for NAT** on Windows Server 2019 (DC)-> This step allows the Windows 10 client to access the internet via the domain controller.
     1. Open Server Manager on Windows Server 2019.
     2. Click Manage → Add Roles and Features.
     3. Role-based or feature-based installation → Click Next.